What are the most common vulnerabilities on websites?

 An invalid HTTPS certificate refers to a situation where the certificate used to establish an HTTPS connection between a client and a server is not valid or trusted.

 Weak HTTPS configurations refer to situations where the HTTPS configuration on a web server is not properly configured or does not meet industry standards for security.
-This can include issues such as using weak encryption algorithms, not properly configuring the server's SSL/TLS settings, or not properly validating the certificate chain.
+This can include issues such as using weak encryption algorithms, not properly configuring the server's SSL/TLS settings, or failing to validate the certificate chain.

 CMS Vulnerability

-CMS (Content Management System) vulnerabilities refer to security weaknesses or holes in a CMS software that can be exploited by an attacker to gain unauthorized access to the CMS or the website it manages.
+CMS (Content Management System) vulnerabilities refer to security weaknesses or flaws in CMS software that can be exploited by attackers to gain unauthorized access to the CMS or the website it manages.

 Plugin Vulnerabilities